citartec/TkMid/README.md

 Usage

-Run:
+Run the app:

 python MidTk0.4.py

 On launch:

-    The app auto-creates a default slider (optional).
+    A default slider is spawned (can be disabled in code).

     Right-click the background to: